www-gem words

 (data with 50% asleep and 50% backlight/RGB brightness

-with 12 hours of use per day, multiply these times by two to translate to “real life”)
+with 12 hours of use per day)

 As mentioned earlier, you can use your keyboard while it’s charging via USB-C. The Nice!Nano has a led that will light orange when charging and turns off when charged.